-The fluid in the power cable is Linear Alkyl Benzenes (T3788).
-Material Safety Data Sheets (MSDS) for the fluid is included in Appendix D and further detail on their physical, fate and transport and toxicological properties provided below.
+The fluid in the power cable is Linear Alkyl Benzene (T3788).
+MSDS for the fluids are included in Appendix D and further detail on their physical, fate and transport and toxicological properties provided below.

 2.3.1 Linear Alkyl Benzenes